ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

 The whole is a truly complete computer/disk system which allies established Sinclair technology with AMSTRAD's expertise in integration and engineering reliability and flair for producing a 'no nonsense' all-in-one package.

-## Software compatibility
+## <a id="software-compatibility"></a> Software compatibility

 The +3 may be used with software written for the earlier models in the ZX Spectrum range.
 This means that a vast quantity of software of software already exists for the +3.
 There are literally thousands of titles available covering every conceivable application: games utilities, music, scientific, educational and many many more.

-## The BASIC
+## <a id="the-basic"></a> The BASIC

 The +3 uses a computer language called BASIC (Beginners' All-purpose Symbolic Instruction Code).
 BASIC is by far the commonest language for home computers, and +3 BASIC has been designed to be particularly easy to learn and use.

-## How to read this book
+## <a id="how-to-read"></a> How to read this book

 In order to get the best out of your +3, it is vital that you read all the relevant information provided in this manual.
 If you skip various sections, it is likely that you will come to a grinding halt later on!

 Therefore, you should adopt the following reading programme...

-Chapter 1 - This chapter shows you how to connect up your +3 system.
+[Chapter 1](#chapter1) - This chapter shows you how to connect up your +3 system.
 Note especially the safety warnings regarding the wiring-up of the mains plug.

-Chapter 2 - This chapter describes the switching on of the +3 and shows you how to tune in your TV to display the computer's signal.
+[Chapter 2](#chapter2) - This chapter describes the switching on of the +3 and shows you how to tune in your TV to display the computer's signal.
 You are then shown how to select an option from the 'opening menu' - and if you don't know how to do that, you'll not be able to use the +3 at all!
 If, however, you do know how to tune-in your TV and select menu options (perhaps by having previously used a Spectrum 128 or a +2), then you may skip this chapter.

-Chapter 3 - This chapter shows you how to load commercially available disk software.
+[Chapter 3](#chapter3) - This chapter shows you how to load commercially available disk software.
 If you never intend to use such software, then you may skip this chapter.

-Chapter 4 - This chapter shows you how to load commercially available pre-recorded tape software.
+[Chapter 4](#chapter4) - This chapter shows you how to load commercially available pre-recorded tape software.
 If you never intend to use such software, then you may skip this chapter.

-Chapter 5 - This chapter covers the use of the +3's built-in disk drive (known as drive A:).
+[Chapter 5](#chapter5) - This chapter covers the use of the +3's built-in disk drive (known as drive A:).
 You may skip this chapter only if you never intend to use the disk drive during BASIC programming (perhaps having purchased the +3 solely to load and run commercially available software (e.g. games)).
 Note that if you have connected an additional disk drive (B:) to the +3, then throughout the manual you should take any general references to 'the disk drive' as meaning both drives (A: and B:).

-Chapter 6 - This chapter introduces you to +3 BASIC.
+[Chapter 6](#chapter6) - This chapter introduces you to +3 BASIC.
 It particular, it describes the editor and certain aspects of BASIC programming that differ from those of other computers.
 Therefore, even if you are an experienced BASIC programmer on another computer, you should still read chapter 6.
 Note that you'll require a blank CF-2 floppy disk as you work through this chapter.
 If, however, you never intend to program in BASIC and have purchased the +3 solely to load and run commercially available software (e.g. games), then you may skip this chapter.

-Chapter 7 - This is the one chapter that you may freely skip.
+[Chapter 7](#chapter7) - This is the one chapter that you may freely skip.
 It describes the 48 BASIC mode (in which the +3 operates exactly like the 'old-style' Spectrum - even in the editing and programming aspects).
 This mode is not recommended as anything other than a history lesson for the curious, or for loading old (Spectrum 48 only) tape software.
 You should certainly not use this mode for BASIC programming; indeed you cannot access many of the advanced features of the +3 (including disk drive, extra memory, RS232/MIDI/AUX interfaces or RAMdisk) from 48 BASIC.
 Notwithstanding the above, we have provided the relevant information in this chapter for your reference.

-Chapter 8 - This chapter forms the very heart of the manual.
+[Chapter 8](#chapter8) - This chapter forms the very heart of the manual.
 It is a complete guide to BASIC programming on the +3.
 If you have programmed in BASIC before, then you may wish to use this chapter merely as a reference guide, searching the main index to find the information you need from one of the subsections.
 If, on the other hand, you are new to BASIC, you may wish to work through the chapter, one subsection at a time, developing your programming skills as you go.
 Once you are able to type in and run a program, and have grasped a few of the fundamentals of BASIC, then you may feel confident about skipping ahead to later subsections.
 If, however, you never intend to program in BASIC and have purchased the +3 solely to load and run commercially available software (e.g. games), then you may skip this chapter.

-Chapter 9 - This chapter shows you how to use the +3 as a calculator only.
+[Chapter 9](#chapter9) - This chapter shows you how to use the +3 as a calculator only.
 You may skip this chapter if you wish.

-Chapter 10 - This chapter illustrates how add-ons (peripherals) are connected to the +3.
+[Chapter 10](#chapter10) - This chapter illustrates how add-ons (peripherals) are connected to the +3.
 Peripherals include such devices as a cassette unit, a printer, an additional disk drive, a joystick, etc. So if you're thinking of linking up any device at all to the +3, check this chapter to make sure that you've got the right connections.
-If, on the other hand, you intend to use just the standard +3 set up (i.e. computer and TV only), then you may skip this chapter.
+If, on the other hand, you intend to use just the standard +3 set up (ie. computer and TV only), then you may skip this chapter.

 AMSTRAD
-(c) Copyright 1987 - AMSTRAD Plc.
+© Copyright 1987 - AMSTRAD Plc.

 Neither the whole nor any part of the information contained herein, nor the product described in this manual, may be adapted or reproduced in any material form except with the prior written approval of AMSTRAD Plc. ('AMSTRAD')